rust-lang/rfcs/text/0000-target-extension.md

 The purpose of extending Rust `Target` type to follow LLVM Triple definition is to be able to deal with such changes at Rust language level.
-As the target will be able to make distinction between particular OS or environment version, it would be possible to export the information in the same way we export `target_os`, `target_arch`, `target_endian` or `target_pointer_width`.
+As the target will be able to distinguish between particular OS or environment versions, it would be possible to export the information in the same way we export `target_os`, `target_arch`, `target_endian` or `target_pointer_width`.